Harry A. Pollard

-Harry A. Pollard (23 January 1879 – 6 July 1934) was an American silent film actor and director.
+Harry Adolphus Pollard (23 January 1879 – 6 July 1934) was an American silent film actor and director.
 His wife was silent screen star Margarita Fischer.

 Biography

-Harry A. Pollard was born in Republic, Kansas, and began his career on the stage.
+Harry Adolphus Pollard was born in Republic, Kansas, and began his career on the stage.
 In 1912 he joined the Selig Polyscope Company and starred in many of its motion pictures.
 He began directing films in 1913, and eventually stopped performing.
 His wife was actress Margarita Fischer, who starred in many of his films.

 Pollard died in Pasadena, California, on 6 July 1934, aged 55, after a brief illness.